Masimiliano Doda: Club career

 A Sampdoria youth product, Doda was released from the Blucerchiati in 2019 without making a senior appearance.
 He successively signed for then-Serie D club Palermo on a free transfer, being part of the Rosanero in their first season following the club bankruptcy of June 2019.

 After playing 21 games in the 2019–20 Serie D season that was cut short due to the COVID-19 pandemic in Italy, he signed a three-year professional contract with Palermo in July 2020 following the club's promotion to Serie C.

 On 17 January 2023, after making no appearances for the Rosanero in the first half of the 2022–23 Serie B campaign, Doda was loaned out to Serie C side Imolese until the end of the season.
+He returned to Palermo by the end of the season and was excluded from the first team for the remainder of his contract, only making some spare appearances for the Under-19 team before its expiration on 30 June 2024.

+On 17 July 2024, Doda signed a one-year deal with Dukla Prague with a contract extension option.

 International career

 Doda is a youth international for Albania.
 He received his first call-up for the Albania U21 national team in June 2021.